tekumara/notes/github-actions-runner-controller.md

 Ephemeral self-hosted Github actions runner for k8s with DinD.

-By default the controller creates a Pod which waits for a job.
-When the job completes the pod is recycled.
+By default the controller creates a Pod which waits for a github job.
+When the github job completes the pod is restarted.

 Install [cert-manager](https://cert-manager.io/docs/installation/):